harper233rf/thax-public/README.md

 ## Capes

 We have extra textures!
-Upload [HERE](http://upload.2b2t.it)
+Upload [HERE](http://texture.fantabos.co)

 ## External Connections (Read this if you don't want to leak your IP)

 This mod will get data from:
 * Minecraft's API (api.mojang.com, sessionserver.mojang.com)
 * 2b2tatlas.com
-* data.2b2t.it
+* data.fantabos.co
-* irc.2b2t.it (only if using IRC)
+* irc.fantabos.co (only if using IRC)

 This is relatively safe, as it is essentially just going to these websites on a browser. **Any connection to any service will make its source known to the receiving server**.

 This mod will send data to:
-* irc.2b2t.it (only if using IRC)
+* irc.fantabos.co (only if using IRC)

 Please note: IRC identifies users by IP.
-If the server you're connecting to does not enforce IP masks, your IP will be shared will any user requesting it. `irc.2b2t.it` does mask your IP, and so does `irc.freenode.net`.
+If the server you're connecting to does not enforce IP masks, your IP will be shared will any user requesting it. `irc.fantabos.co` does mask your IP, and so does `irc.freenode.net`.
 Private servers might not do so, **investigate server policies before connecting to unknown IRC hosts**.

 As always, use of a VPN can hide your IP address from others.

 ### IRC

 By default, the IRC service won't connect to anything.
 If you wish to use IRC chat, turn on `.irc auto-connect`.
-It is set to connect to `irc.2b2t.it` by default and join the `#fhchat` public channel, but neither is enforced.
+It is set to connect to `irc.fantabos.co` by default and join the `#fhchat` public channel, but neither is enforced.

 ## Known Issues